jobe-m/ownkeepass/README.md

 *   Load and save (automatically in background) kdb database file
 *   Create, modify and delete Keepass groups and entries
-*   One predefined default keepass file is loaded on application start
+*   One default keepass file is loaded on application start
-*   Database settings can be already altered in the UI
+*   Default keepass file can be changed in the keepass application settings
+*   Database settings adjustable like master password, encryption algorithm and key transformation rounds

 TODO
 ----

 *   Port Keepass backend from Qt4 (N9 version) to Qt5 [Done]
-*   Adapt old N9 QML source code to use [Sailfish Silica components][2] and bring the application up on the Sailfish emulator with all features from the N9 version [currently progressing well]
+*   Adapt old N9 QML source code to use [Sailfish Silica components][2] and bring the application up on the Sailfish emulator with all features from the N9 version [Done]
+*   Implement search functionality [currently ongoing]
 *   Add some more fancy UI elements like icons for Keepass groups and entries, etc.
 *   Post some screenshots :D

 That's it for now.
 I will update things here when I have more news to share :)

-23-Oct-2013
+12-Nov-2013

 Copyright 2013 Marko Koschak.
 Licensed under GPLv2.
 See LICENSE for more info.